biochain-ai/biochain-ai/rest-api-go/README.md

 creation and the use of chaincodes, since they do not have to make calls to eachother but this server will take care of everything instead.

+All the possible request must be perform using an HTTP POST request, passing the necessary data using data fields in a Json format.
+All the others HTTP methods are refused by the server.
 ## Rest Endpoints
  - insertData
  - removeData